 The file ascii.h is a header that defines symbolic names for all the control codes and, for MS-DOS systems, all of the alternate keys such as arrows and function keys.
 The comments explain how to use these values.

 I have created a preprocessor called generate which is available as a shar file or as a compressed tar file.
-Here is the readme file and here is the man page.
+Here is the readme file.

 I have modified PyGres95 and make it available as PyGreSQL.